 A. From September 1970 the complainant was employed under short-term contracts in the Latin American Centre of Perinatology, known as CLAP, an affiliate of the PAHO in Uruguay.
 The Centre was set up under an agreement concluded in 1970 between the Government of Uruguay, the University of the Republic and the PAHO.
-The complainant was in charge of a neonatal unit in the Centre and of the pediatric section of a health programme in Uruguay.
+The complainant was in charge of the Centre's laboratory and co-ordinated work under Centre programmes.
 His original contract was regularly succeeded by further contracts.
 In a memorandum addressed to staff in October 1981 the acting Director of the Centre warned that there might be financial difficulty over granting further contracts.
 On 23 December 1982 the complainant was informed that his contract would terminate on 31 December, and he left on the latter date.
 He protested in letters dated 13 January 1983, 28 February and 13 April against the non-renewal of his contract.
-On 12 May he was offered 7,089 United States dollars in settlement of his claims, but he refused.
+On 12 May he was offered 7,746 United States dollars in settlement of his claims, but he refused.
 On 5 July he appealed to the Area Board of Inquiry and Appeal seeking retroactive reinstatement at the Centre as a PAHO staff member and payment of salary, or else an award of compensation.
 On 25 October the Board made a recommendation in his favour, but the acting PAHO Area Representative rejected it on 14 December 1983.
-He appealed on 6 February 1984 to the headquarters Board of Appeal in Washington, which recommended rejecting his claims.
-By a letter of 2 October 1984, which he received on 15 October, the Director of the PAHO announced the rejection of his claims, and that is the decision he impugns.
+He appealed on 6 February 1984, which he received on 15 October, the Director of the PAHO announced the rejection of his claims, and that is the decision he impugns.